shapeshed/shapeshed.com/content/post/vim-plugins.md

 ## Vim 8 brings native third-party package loading

-Vim 8, released on 12th September added a new feature of being able to load third party packages natively.
+Vim 8, released on 12th September, added a new feature of being able to load third party packages natively.

 > Plugins keep growing and more of them are available than ever before.
 To keep the collection of plugins manageable package support has been added.
 This is